6 best practices for IT asset discovery and asset management

 As mentioned above, an organization’s IT assets are constantly growing.
 Consider that a business founded 30 years ago may have only needed to contend with desktop computers in a single office environment with one corporate network.
 Simple setup, right?

-Fast forward to today, and that same company is likely managing many dozens (if not hundreds) of assets, from laptops to mobile phones, tablets to wireless printers, and more.
+Fast forward to today, and that same company is likely managing many dozens (if not hundreds) of assets, from laptops to mobile phones, tablets to wireless printers, physical to cloud servers and more.
 And forget the traditional IT network.
 Employees are working remotely from many different locations on public Wi-Fi or home networks.

 Complex IT environments like this make it easy for devices to join or leave networks undetected.
 That’s why automated IT asset discovery scanning is crucial.

 With regular network scans via a remote monitoring and management (RMM) solution, MSPs can quickly find new assets—and understand whether they should be on the network to begin with.
 If they are, MSPs can then effectively track and manage those assets.

 Automated scanning also allows technicians to breathe a sigh of relief.
 They can focus on urgent client requests, while their RMM chugs away quietly in the background.

 2. Automate your agents

 Ultimately, MSPs need to make IT asset discovery and IT asset management scalable.
 That means they need an easy, repeatable process to find, account for, and reconcile all the devices that they should be monitoring for clients.